If Sequoia National Park and Yosemite National Park had a secret love child, Kings Canyon National Park would be it.

 As you get closer to the waterfall, the trail will start a gradual climb.
 We reached Mist Falls about 2 hours after starting the hike and it was quite the soaring beauty.

 The Mist waterfall gets its name from the 100 feet of misty cloud that shoots in the air from the sheer force of the water.
 It’s pretty awesome to see it from afar but unfortunately makes it almost impossible to get up close or take any photos.

 After seeing the waterfall and taking a little snack break we decided to continue on to get better views of the Paradise Valley from up top.
-If you decide to continue on, like we did, just be prepared for leg burning switchbacks that will make you work for those beautiful panoramic views.
+If you decide to continue on, as we did, just be prepared for leg-burning switchbacks that will make you work for those beautiful panoramic views.

-If you decide to continue past the waterfall, make sure to fill up on water, put on sunscreen and bring a hat to protect yourself from the heat.
-After an hour of a climb past the tree line we got some pretty amazing views of Paradise Valley from up-top before heading back down.
+If you decide to continue past the waterfall, make sure to fill up on water, put on sunscreen, and bring a hat to protect yourself from the heat.
+After an hour of a climb past the tree line we got some pretty amazing views of Paradise Valley from the summit before heading back down.

 If you enjoy backpacking, you have the option to stay at one of the Paradise Valley campgrounds nearby or continue on to Rae Lakes loop, but you will need to get wilderness permits ahead of time.
 This section of the park is very popular for backpacking and only 5 walk-up permits are issued a day so your chances are better if you book the backpacking permits online well in advance.

 - Length: 9 miles in and out to Mist Falls with an option to continue on to Paradise Valley

 - Difficulty Level: Moderate